alttch/eva3/doc/item_scripts.rst

     0 NEW_VALUE

-For the sensor, it's data should be printed as:
+For the sensor, its data should be printed as:

     1 VALUE